jakemcc/jakemccrary.com/source/_posts/2014-07-25-building-the-ergodox-keyboard.markdown

 I've
 [annotated a copy](https://www.evernote.com/shard/s68/nl/7741043/4f51c3b2-b50b-47d3-8219-ea155cf5fef5/)
 of Massdrop's instructions using Evernote.
-It contains the above tips inline (in red) with the steps go with.some of the steps with tips and things I learned.
+It contains the above tips inline.

 ### Firmware ###

 After you physically build your keyboard you need to build the firmware.
 There are a few different firmwares that can work and you can discover those on GeekHack.
-I'm using a fork of what Maassdrop's graphical configuration tool uses.
+I'm using a fork of what Massdrop's graphical configuration tool uses.
 It is based off [benblazak/ergodox-firmware](https://github.com/benblazak/ergodox-firmware).